 ROUP

-Rust-based OpenMP Parser
+Rust-based OpenMP & OpenACC Parser

-Safe, fast, and comprehensive OpenMP directive parsing
+Safe, fast, and comprehensive directive parsing

 What is ROUP?

-ROUP is an experimental parser for OpenMP directives, written in safe Rust with C and C++ APIs.
-Parse OpenMP pragmas like #pragma omp parallel for
+ROUP is an experimental parser for OpenMP and OpenACC directives, written in safe Rust with C, C++, and Fortran bindings.
+Parse pragmas like #pragma omp parallel for or !$acc parallel into structured data that your tools can analyze, transform, and process.

 ⚠️ Experimental Status: ROUP is under active development and not yet production-ready.
 APIs may change, and some OpenMP features are still being implemented.
 Use in research and experimental projects.